 Even if you’re relatively new to platform but post amazing content consistently, you have the same chances of being seen as bigger players who might not be as diligent and nimble as you are.

-The cries for a chronological feed have hushed as more people realize they enjoy seeing the most relevant content, bought to them by the platform and the many artists on it.
+The cries for a chronological feed have hushed as more people realize they enjoy seeing the most relevant content, brought to them by the platform and the many artists on it.

 Because Instagram is focusing on the quality of content first and foremost, it’s only up to you how much effort you’ll put in and what results you’ll see.